 The entire camp assembly eats three meals together daily in a central dining hall.
 Counselors are assigned to tables with campers.
 Staff members are expected to attend all meals, as well as evening programs and non-sectarian chapel services on Sundays, and to participate in all-day hikes on the middle Sunday of each session.

-Days spent working at Nature Camp are long, often beginning before Reveille at 7:30 AM and often extending well past Taps (typically 10:00 to 10:30 PM, depending on the age of the session).
-We tell prospective campers and their parents that individuals seeking a purely recreational experience will not be happy at Nature Camp.
-Unequivocal commitment to the ideals of Nature Camp and a strong work ethic are even more important for staff members.
+Days spent working at Nature Camp are long and tiring, often beginning before Reveille at 7:30 AM and often extending well past Taps (typically 10:00 to 10:30 PM, depending on the age of the session).
+We tell prospective campers and their parents that individuals seeking a purely recreational experience will not be happy at Nature Camp, and the same is certainly true for staff members as well.
+Unequivocal commitment to the ideals of Nature Camp and a strong work ethic are even more important for staff.
 Counselors are expected to act professionally at all times, to uphold standards of personal conduct and appearance, and to remember that their primary responsibility is not to themselves but to the campers—to care for, teach, nurture, guide, excite, and inspire them.
-The staff projects the public image of Nature Camp; counselors should not have prominent tattoos, excessive body piercings, shaved heads, etc. Any staff member who fails to maintain professional demeanor and behavior will be dismissed.
+The staff projects the public image of Nature Camp at all times and serve as role models for the campers.
+Any staff member who fails to maintain professional demeanor and behavior or whose self-interest consistently interferes with their ability to meet expectations will be dismissed.

 A cohesive, amiable, gregarious and hardworking staff enhances the quality of the experience for campers.
 Everyone who works at Nature Camp should have a great time; the fun that you have will infectiously rub off on the campers.